-The Alliance's impact in 2023 was extensive.
+The Alliance's impact in 2024 was extensive.

 as a result of our tenacious advocacy, we:

-shaped policy development as we:
+The Alliance shaped policy development in 2024 as we:

+Over 2024, the Alliance developed and submitted 26 comments to regulators, elevating perspectives and recommendations from the wound care community in policy development.
 Our progress and successes are a testament to the strength, power, and influence of having a unified - and tenacious - voice for wound care advocacy.
-Learn more in the Alliance's 2023 Annual Report See how we've been driving change and moving wound care forward for the past 20 years:
+Learn more in the Alliance's 2024 annual report (soon to be released).

 For information on accomplishments of previous years, see below: